ishine/natsume/README.md

 何の 話を して いるのか まったく わからない 。
 ```

-## Using CRF
+## Using ML/DL models

+Specify `mode` argument to use corresponding models.
+Currently, the following models are supported.

+- `rule`: Default rule-based methoed.
-Use CRF to estimate the accent phrase boundary, which is more accurate and reasonable compared to rule-based method.
+- `crf`: Use CRF to estimate the accent phrase boundary, which is more accurate and reasonable compared to rule-based method.

-Please make sure you have installed [CRF++](https://taku910.github.io/crfpp/) and its python binding.
+- `marine`: Use [marine](https://github.com/6gsn/marine), a DNN-based accent sandhi predictor, to predict accent phrase boundary and accent nucleus simultaneouly.
+It's better than CRF but relatively slow.

 ```python
 from natsume import Natsume